saddington/yen-handbook/1-employment.md

 - **9th TP:** John will conduct the `final call` and present a verbal offer to the candidate.

 - **10th TP:** John will email *within 24 hours* candidate a written confirmation of offer as well as supporting material.
 Hurray!

+We have been able to historically work through this entire process in just one week, assuming schedules are open and we've got a little luck on timing.
+10 touchpoints total.